mohamedhaddi/pipex/README.md

 # pipex

-Project from 42 school's Common Core, its purpose is to implement bash's input/output redirections and pipes.
+A project from 42 school's Common Core, its purpose is to implement bash's input/output redirections and pipes.
 Read the subject [here](./docs/en.subject.pdf).

 ## Build and run

 For the mandatory part, run `make all` or `make`, then run the `pipex` program according to the subject.
-For bonus, build with `make bonus`.
+For the bonus part, build with `make bonus`.

 ## Tester

-To use the [tester](./pipex_tester.py), install python3, build the program and run:
+To use the [tester](./pipex_tester.py), make sure that python3 is installed, then build your program and run:
 `python3 pipex_tester.py`

+**Notes:**
-**Note:** It only tests the bonus part.
+- It only tests the mandatory part.
+- Program must be named pipex.